This week's challenge is all about bedroom organization, and getting the room functioning as an inviting place to take refuge from the world.

 Are you new here?
-The Master Bedroom Organization Challenge is part of the 52 Weeks To An Organized Home Challenge.
+The Bedroom Organization Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

-The first step in the Master Bedroom Organization Challenge is to decide on the functions of your bedroom.
+The first step in the Bedroom Organization Challenge is to decide on the functions of your bedroom.

 This one may seem rather obvious, sleeping, of course.
 Well, that is definitely true, and you should make your bedroom a space to rest and relax as its primary function, because sleep is good!
 You need sleep to function properly.

 However, many of us don't have space or inclination to only have our bedrooms be used as a place to sleep, but instead we do additional activities in the room, or use it for other functions as well.

 Only you can decide what the functions of this room will be for you, but make sure they don't conflict with the primary function of resting and sleeping.

 For example, some of the other activities listed above could potentially cause a conflict with your ability to rest in the room, such as if you stay up too late watching TV in bed, or working on your laptop.

 When you organize your bedroom try to make sure considerations of your health and physical pampering play a big role in how you get the room in shape.

 The second step in the Bedroom Organization Challenge is to declutter the room of all things that don't belong in your house, in general, or in the room, in particular.

 I have found that when you have a clear purpose in mind of how you want the room to function this task is easier, at least in determining what doesn't belong in the room itself.